There are no state-wide elections in Arizona in 2021.

-Early voting in Arizona runs from Wednesday, October 7th to Friday, October 30th.
+Early voting in Arizona runs from 27 days before the election to the Friday before Election Day.
 Click the find your polling place button below to look up your early voting locations or contact your county recorder’s office for details.

 Arizona’s Address Confidentiality Program to protect survivors of domestic violence, sexual assault, and stalking also applies for registering to vote.
 Learn More Here.